Healthy eating isn’t just about the food children eat, it is also about behaviour around eating.

 Fruit and vegetables

-We understand that it is not possible for many parents but try and use any opportunity to involve your children in the food shop.
+We understand that it is not possible for many parents and carers, but try and use any opportunity to involve your children in the food shop.
 This will give them an idea of where their meals are coming from.
 It can also spark an interest in a particular food item that they like the look of.
 The supermarket will open their eyes to many new products.
-It will encourage them to try more whilst also having a hand in the decision making.
+It will encourage them to try more whilst also helping in the decision making.
 Sometimes fresh fruit and vegetables can be expensive.
 You could try frozen fruit and vegetables which have the same healthy effect and often cost less.

 If you’re more than 10 weeks pregnant or have a child under 4, you may be entitled to get help to buy healthy food and milk.